RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 Use `kubectl get rec` and verify the `LICENSE STATE` is valid on your REC before you start the upgrade process.

-### Large clusters

-On clusters with more than 9 REC nodes, running versions 6.2.18-3 through 6.2.4-4, a Kubernetes upgrade can render the Redis cluster unresponsive in some cases.

-A fix is available in the 6.4.2-5 release.
-Upgrade your operator version to 6.4.2-5 or later before upgrading your Kubernetes cluster.

 ## Upgrade the operator